-SolarWinds’ Nation-State Attack
+SolarWinds’ State Attack

 “The first step was to determine whether it was real.
 I had a call with Mandiant.
 They showed code that clearly was not ours.
 It took only minutes for me to confirm that the intrusion was real.
 Then came the harder question: what was the impact?